-The strategy sits within the context of Chesterfield Borough Councils Corporate Plan (2012-2015) and will support the stated vision of "putting our communities first" and the delivery of four specific priorities:

-- A Sustainable Community- A clean, green and attractive Borough, where open spaces and built heritage are valued - An Accessible Community- An inclusive Borough, where everyone feels valued and has equal and fair access to local services - A Safer, Healthier and Active Community- A healthy and safe Borough, where the community is free from the fear of crime - A High Performing Council with productive partnerships An efficient and effective Council.

-Against this backdrop, the strategy will help to deliver on the broader agenda of increasing participation in sport and physical activity, which is key to improving health and wellbeing outcomes and which can also play an important role in the development of community cohesion and integration.
+- 1.11 The work has therefore considered the strategic context and sports participation profile across the borough, looked at supply and demand of facilities across Chesterfield in terms of quantity, quality, access and availability, built in consultation and utilised Sport England planning tools to develop the needs and evidence base and subsequent strategic recommendations. - 1.12 The strategy sits within the context of Chesterfield Borough Councils Corporate Plan (2012-2015) and will support the stated vision of 'putting our communities first' and the delivery of four specific priorities: - A Sustainable Community- A clean, green and attractive Borough, where open spaces and built heritage are valued - An Accessible Community- An inclusive Borough, where everyone feels valued and has equal and fair access to local services - A Safer, Healthier and Active Community- A healthy and safe Borough, where the community is free from the fear of crime - A High Performing Council with productive partnerships An efficient and effective Council. - 1.13 Against this backdrop, the strategy will help to deliver on the broader agenda of increasing participation in sport and physical activity, which is key to improving health and wellbeing outcomes and which can also play an important role in the development of community cohesion and integration.